shawna-p/mysterious-messenger/docs/chatrooms.rst

 The tab **tutorial_6_meeting** has examples directly from the corresponding ``.rpy`` file of how dialogue for that chatroom was written using the spreadsheet.

 In general, you should create a copy of the **CHATROOM TEMPLATE** tab and fill it out with your desired dialogue.
-Don't forget that messages such as ``707 has entered the chatroom`` are handled differently -- see [[INSERT LINK HERE]] for more.
+Don't forget that messages such as ``707 has entered the chatroom`` are handled differently -- see :ref:`Advanced Chatroom Features` for more.

 If you've filled out the spreadsheet correctly, you should be able to copy-paste the dialogue from the "What should be filled into the program" column into your script file.